Japan holds ritual to build shrines for Naruhito ceremonies

 The planned 957 million yen ($8.8 million) shrines, which are to be demolished later, will be the site of Naruhito’s first Daijosai, or the Great Thanksgiving, ritual on Nov.
 14-15.
 Daijosai is the first harvest ritual that a new emperor performs.
 The emperor offers newly cropped rice and other items for the goods, thanking good harvests and peace for the nation.

 Some experts say the ritual violates the separation of state and religion.
+The annual harvest rituals will be private from the emperor’s second year, but the government is funding his first as part of the succession ceremonies.